ArizaWilmerUTAS/Multi-Output-GPs-Identification-SHIP/README.md

 ## Getting Started

-To run the System idetification, please run the file:
+To run the System idetification, please run the file: MultiOutputGPSSI.m